-One of the most important steps in the home buying process is the home inspection.
-It’s designed to inform the buyers about the overall condition of the home and to ensure there are no pre-existing conditions which would prevent them from comfortably moving forward.
+One of the most important steps in the home buying process is the home inspection, but if you haven’t gone through the process you may not know what happens in a home inspection.
+It’s designed to inform you about the overall condition of the home and to ensure there are no pre-existing conditions which would prevent you from comfortably moving forward.

 Over the course of the last year, we’ve been involved in many transactions where the buyers requested a laundry list of repairs.
 There’s a difference between defects in the home and small maintenance issues that need to eventually be fixed.
 Your home inspection will give you a good idea of the condition of the home you are buying, help you identify what you should ask the sellers to fix prior to closing, and prepare you for when you’ll need to take care of maintenance items as you own the home.

 How do you choose a home inspector?